Beispiel einer Messung Behringer NX1000 Amplifier

-This method has been around since the late 1930’s.
+This method of audio analysis has also been standard in the Burosch NF Lab..
 This test involves subjecting the device under test (DUT) to a low frequency tone (usually 60 Hz) and a mid-high tone (usually 7 KHz) and looking at the output.
 The ratio is also important, and the lower frequency tone is usually the stronger stimulus signal, and is usually 12 dB higher than the higher frequency tone.

 The ITU method might be even older than the SMPTE measurement, though it was originally known as the CCIF method.
 While the SMPTE was created by motion picture engineers, the CCIF/ITU test was created by communication engineers.
 In this test, two tones are generated 1 KHz apart and at the same amplitude.
 Usually, this is 19 KHz and 20 KHz, and then the resulting 1 KHz tone level is measured and referenced to the combined amplitude of the 19 and 20 KHz tones.
 But there are other variants of the test where the second and third order products are considered, or the 2nd through 5th order products are considered.
 The 1 KHz measurement is easy to make on the QA400.